btmartin721/file_converters/README.md

 phylip2fasta converts a PHYLIP file to a single FASTA file

-phylip2nexus converts PHYLIP file to NEXUS format.
-It can also output a taxpartition for use with SVDquartets
+phylip2svdq converts PHYLIP file to NEXUS format with a taxpartition for use with SVDquartets

 Help Menus: ./<script> -h